TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

                 - The only corner case is when a mapper wants to host a version of the map they've downloaded but we'll handle it later
     - It will be mostly transparent to the user because they'll choose the map from the arena selector
     - current_arena is literally just a *hint* for the client where to look for a map with a given hash
-        - will be sent through server solvable vars too probably
+        - will be sent through server game vars too probably
         - server_vars (note: not SOLVABLE vars) will have a load_arena_by_path
             - This will be the setting set by the arena selector and this will load the arena once
                 - Nothing stops us from loading a map external to the game even although that's not recommended